Russian Izhmash Tiger Tigr России Ижмаш Тигр

 Original 1996 J&G Sales dealer ad showing $799.95 price.

-The "California Armory Tiger" that was imported in the early 1990's that came in with all the military features, including buttstock, flash supressor (removed from barrel), rear sight leaf, etc. However they have the shorter 20" barrel and no adjustable gas system.
+The "California Armory Tiger" that was imported in the early 1990's came in with all the military features, including buttstock, flash supressor (removed from barrel), rear sight leaf, etc. However they have the shorter 20" barrel and no adjustable gas system.
 The barrel diameter and length is identical to the regular Tiger and is not based on the shorter SVDS barrel.

 The military sight leaf marked to 1200 Meters.